Yale-LILY/LectureBank/README.md

 The list of descriptions can be found in the following:

 ### LectureBank Dataset
 LectureBank Dataset is a manually-collected dataset of lecture slides.
 We collected 1352 online lecture files from 60 courses covering 5 different domains,  including Natural Language Processing (nlp), Machine Learning (ml), Artificial Intelligence (ai), Deep Learning (dl) and Information Retrieval (ir).
 In addition, we release the corresponding annotations for each slide file to the taxonomy described below.
 We also provide an additional vocabulary list of size 1221 extracted from the corpus.

+### LectureBank version 3 (updated 2021-06-14)

+The newest release, lecturebank3.tsv, contains 5,000 entries.

+The format has changed slightly from the earlier versions.

+`(ID, Title, URL, Topic_ID, Year, Instructor, Path, Venue)`

+- `Instructor`: The instructors' name(s).
+- `Path`: Path of the file

 ### lecturebank.tsv
 Each line identifies a lecture file.
 Format: